 What are Closing Costs?

 “Closing Costs” are the fees that cover the various services involved when you buy or sell a home.
-Sellers and buyers negotiate the payment of these closing costs.
+Sellers and buyers negotiate who pays these closing costs.

 As the list below indicates, many of the closing costs result from getting your mortgage.
-At South County Mortgage, we have extensive experience in mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your “Good Faith Estimate”.
+At South County Mortgage, we have extensive experience in mortgage lending, so we compile a comprehensive report on closing costs related to your mortgage in your Loan Estimate.

-Soon after you submit your application, we’ll provide you with a “Good Faith Estimate” of your costs.
-The closing costs spelled out in the Good Faith Estimate are estimated based on South County Mortgage’s experience with mortgage loans, but costs often vary by small amounts between delivery of the GFE and closing.
+Soon after you submit your application, we’ll provide you with a Loan Estimate of your costs.
+Certain parts of the closing costs spelled out in the LE are calculated down to the penny and will remain the same until closing, however prepaid items such as taxes and insurance often vary by small amounts between delivery of the LE and closing.
 We handle buyers’ questions about these costs every day at South County Mortgage, so please feel free to contact us if you have questions.

 Below you’ll find a generic list of closing costs.
-We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.
+We will provide you with a specific list of your closing costs when we provide your Loan Estimate.

 Standard Closing Costs: